Trixie Belden and the Killifish Point Mystery

 Trixie nodded and put the book down.
 "We’re going to go bike riding as soon as she’s done with your mom’s correspondence.
 Do you want to come?"

-"I would love too, but I can’t.
-Jupiter needs to be exercised, and I also promised Brian that I would help him with the tune-up of his jalopy.
-After we do the tune-up, we’re going to exercise Jupe and Starlight."
+"I’d love too, but I can’t.
+Jupiter needs to be exercised, and I also promised Brian that I’d help him with the jalopy’s tune-up.
+After we do that, we’ll exercise the horses."

 Trixie smiled.
 "I remember when cars used to frustrate you not so long ago.
 I’m glad Brian’s knowledge is rubbing off on you."